 First out of the gate was the venerable 454 Life Sciences, later acquired by Roche, with their large-scale parallel pyrosequencing capable of long reads of 400 to 600 bases.
 These read lengths allowed for the technology to sequence novel organisms without a reference genome and were able to assemble a genome de Novo with confidence.
 Although using the advances of the microprocessor industry in producing highly accurate small scale parallel components, the 454 system was still fairly expensive in acquiring a Gb (billion base-pairs) of sequence data.

 Over a pint of beer at the local chemist’s bar near Cambridge University, a couple of Brits decided they could do better.
-In their informal “Beer Summit”, they hashed out an idea for a sequencing chemistry that had the potential to scale to a very cheap and high-throughput sequencing solution.
+In their informal “Beer Summit”, they hashed out an idea for sequencing chemistry that had the potential to scale to a very cheap and high-throughput sequencing solution.
 With the biochemistry skills of Shankar Balasubramanian and the lasers of David Klenerman, a massively parallel technique of reversible terminator-based sequencing was matured and commercialized under the funding of their start-up they called Solexa.
 With the promise of this potential, Solexa was purchased by U.S. based Illumina.
 The promise held out, and the 1G Genetic Analyzer released in 2006 could sequence a personal genome for about $100,000 in three months.

 Coming to market at the same time, but seeming to have just missed the wave, was the Applied Biosystems (ABI) SOLiD system of parallel sequencing by stepwise ligation.
-Similar to the Solexa technology of creating extremely high throughput short reads cheaply, SOLiD has the added advantage of reading two bases at a time with a florescent label.
+Similar to the Solexa technology of creating extremely high throughput short reads cheaply, SOLiD has the added advantage of reading two bases at a time with a fluorescent label.
 Because a single base pair change is reflected in two consecutive di-base measurements, this two-base encoding has inherent accuracy in detecting real single nucleotide variations versus potential sequencing errors.
 In a seemingly otherwise head-to-head competitive spec sheet with Illumina’s Solexa technology, the momentum of the market went to the company that shipped working machines out to the eager sequencing centers first.
 That prize was won by Illumina by a margin of nearly a year.

 Drivers of the Cost Curve